Chemical Peels Specialist in Raleigh NC

 How Often Should You Get a Chemical Peel?

 The frequency of chemical peels depends on your skin goals and the type of peel you receive.
 Light peels can be done every 4–6 weeks as part of a regular skincare routine.
-If you're addressing specific concerns like hyperpigmentation or scarring, a series of 3–6 medium-depth peels spaced a few weeks apart is often recommended.
+A series of three to six medium-depth peels spaced a few weeks apart is sometimes advised if you're addressing specific issues like hyperpigmentation or scarring.
 Your esthetician will develop a personalized plan based on your skin’s response and improvement.

 What are the Results and Recovery Feels Like?